eddiebrunson/Reactjs_Notes/reactjsnotes.md

 --> React uses JavaScript objects to create React elements to describe what we want the page to look like and React is in charge of generating the DOM node to achieve the result

---> Note the difference between *impreative* and *declarative* code.
+--> Note the difference between *imperative* and *declarative* code.

-**Imprerative:** is when you list out the steps for the code
+**Imperative:** is when you list out the steps for the code

 **Declarative:** is when you declare exactly what you want the code to do

-So, in other words we aren't telling React what to do; but rather writing React elements that decribes what the page should look like, and React does all the implementation work to get it done.
+So, in other words we aren't telling React what to do; but rather writing React elements that describes what the page should look like, and React does all the implementation work to get it done.

 --> When creating React elements it's important to remember that we are describing DOM nodes and not HTML strings